In just a few short years, 3D printing has gone from “what’s that?” to “how can I get in on this?”

 Overall, if you’re planning on starting a B2B 3D printing business acting as a 3D printing services for industrial clients, you’ll probably need a large investment to start with.
 For marketing, social media and more hobbyist forms of marketing won’t work as well, so you’ll need to either harness PPC ads or grow your network within the industry to find contacts looking to get manufacturing done.
 But, with this big risk comes the potential for big reward.

-Open up your own 3D printed model store
+Open up your own 3D printing e-commerce store

 You’ll need to price your models based on the amount of filament or resin they use, as well as the time value of your 3D printer’s time.
 In addition, since you’ve created real tangible models, posting them to your customers will cost money, too.
 This can vary wildly depending on whether your customer is in your city, or if they’re half way across the globe.